Infernosquad/symfony-template/README.md

 ## Deployment

-Tested with Ubuntu 22.04.
 These steps are required to do only once.
 After that code will be deployed automatically on push to main branch.

 Create SSH keys for the server and paste to github as SSH_KEY